 Purpose enables self-organisation.

 Self-organisation is organisation of oneself or itself, often in relation to purpose.
 Spontaneity thus conceived entails both self-creativity and co- creativity.
 Spontaneous social and political order emerges under non-coercive actions by effective leaders.

 Purpose keeps people united, supporting each other without fear through success and failure.

 Landscape is the environment including positions, distances, space and obstacles.

 Climate is the forces acting on the environment including the patterns of the seasons and stakeholders’ actions.

 Leadership is actions, decisions, choices and gameplays based on purpose, landscape, climate, doctrine and capabilities — guided by wisdom, trust, compassion, courage and strictness.

 As the theory of “returning” displays how Tao emulates nature, it helps to rationalise the seemingly paradoxical strategic scheme of the Taoists, which is about encouraging the impetus of natural propensity through means that appear to be contrary to the original goal.

-“The world”, “the universe” and “ultimate purpose” (tao) can be viewed as different levels of simplification.
-“Ultimate purpose” (tao) has the least simplification, as it doesn’t follow anything but rather self-organises.
-On the other hand, as Lao Tzu indicates, people tend to follow “the world,” the level of maximum simplification, and make use of highly simplified forms and models to represent reality.
+“Landscape”, “climate” and “purpose” can be viewed as different levels of simplification.
+“Purpose” has the least simplification, as it doesn’t follow anything but rather self-organises.
+On the other hand, as Lao Tzu indicates, people tend to follow “landscape,” the level of maximum simplification, and make use of highly simplified forms and models to represent reality.
 When seen through these “lenses,” the world is seriously distorted, while the dynamism stemming from the flow of variance is completely lost as an inevitable result.

 Therefore, leaders travelling all day